 How do I renew my Cal Grant?

 Cal Grant recipients are eligible for a maximum of four years of Cal Grant eligibility.
-Recipients are eligible for renewal for the 2018-19 academic year if they meet the following conditions:
+Recipients are eligible for renewal for the following academic year if they meet the following conditions:

-- Have all 2017-18 terms satisfied with a payment or another eligible transaction code posted on WebGrants, such as a Leave of Absence.
-Students who do not have qualifying 2017-18 transactions posted, will be withdrawn from the program during the year-end reconciliation process.
+- All previous terms must be satisfied with a school payment or another eligible transaction code posted on WebGrants, such as a Leave of Absence.
+Students who do not have qualifying academic year transactions posted, will be withdrawn from the Cal Grant program during the year-end reconciliation process.

-- Have completed a 2018-19 FAFSA or California Dream Act Application.
+- Have completed and submitted a FAFSA or California Dream Act Application by the Cal Grant deadline.

 Renewal applicants must continue to meet financial eligibility criteria.
-See Income and Asset Ceiling information for the 2018-19 academic year on the Commission’s website.
+Please refer to Income and Asset Ceiling information for applicable academic year on the Commission’s website.

-Students who were eligible for both Cal Grant A and B in the initial award year, but failed to meet the lower income and asset ceiling of Cal Grant B in the renewal year, are eligible to renew with a Cal Grant A.
+Students who were eligible for both Cal Grant A and B in the initial award year, but failed to meet the lower income and asset ceiling of Cal Grant B in the renewal year, may be eligible to renew with a Cal Grant A.

-- The recipient meets all eligibility requirements for the 2018-19 renewal and;
+- The recipient meets all eligibility requirements for the renewal academic year and;

 - The recipient has remaining program award eligibility